 Members of any Trade Union are part of a community that offers mutual support, advice and solidarity.
 Any member can become a caseworker.
 UCU head office runs short training courses, and Queen Mary branch offers mentoring from experienced reps.

-Doing casework is a rewarding activity, and facilities time on/off from your normal duties can be arranged.
+Doing casework is a rewarding activity, and you are entitled to facilities time on/off from your normal duties in order to fulfill your caseworker functions.

 If you would like to train as a UCU caseworker, please contact the casework co-ordinator (firstname.lastname@example.org).